alexfacehead/AutoGPTCommands/README.md

 # HOW TO USE
 * `download dependencies please!`
-* `setup your .env file with at LEAST your keys, desired LLM + filepathing`
+* `setup your .env file according to the template with at LEAST your keys, desired LLM + filepathing`
 * run `python main.py`
 Enjoy!
 If you have issues, I'm hoping it's not too difficult to patch them up, so please let me know if there are.
 Part of the reason I forked this was to keep a snapshot of it before it got complexified and all messy.